BCAM-CFD/SPH-magnetic-particles-in-CUDA/README.md

-# SPH in CUDA
+# SPH magnetic particles in CUDA
-SPH for Newtonian fluids with wall boundaries and suspensions of spherical particles, implemented in CUDA.
+SPH for Newtonian fluids with wall boundaries and suspensions of spherical magnetic particles, implemented in CUDA.

 Developed by Adolfo Vázquez-Quesada.